-- 4.5 The number of directorships held by directors of institutions shall be limited.
-The Financial Regulator requires that the number of directorships of credit institutions and insurance undertakings held by a director shall not exceed three.
-This restriction does not apply to multiple directorships within a financial services group. - 4.6 Where directorships are held outside of credit institutions and insurance undertakings, the Financial Regulator considers that an individual holding more than 5 directorships creates a rebuttable presumption that the director has insufficient time available to fulfil his role and functions as a director of a financial institution.
+4.6 16 Where directorships are held outside of credit institutions and insurance undertakings, the Financial Regulator considers that an individual holding more than 5 directorships creates a rebuttable presumption that the director has insufficient time available to fulfil his role and functions as a director of a financial institution.
 However, the nature of the directorships and the time commitments required is also a factor, hence fewer than five directorships may also indicate a possible constraint on the ability of a director to comply.
 Where it is proposed that a director of an institution hold more than five directorships, the institution shall satisfy itself as to whether this is appropriate and seek the prior approval of the Financial Regulator.
 The institution shall also provide the Financial Regulator with a detailed rationale together with supporting documentation as to why it considers the number of directorships does not constitute an inordinate constraint on their time.
-Factors that shall be covered in such a submission include the degree to which the directorships held are with respect to companies actively trading, the degree of complexity of the operation of such companies and whether such companies are part of a group. - 4.7 Non-executive directors shall ensure that they have sufficient time available to fulfil their role and functions as a director of an institution. - 4.8 The Board shall also satisfy itself as to the appropriateness of the non- executive director to be a director. - 4.9 In considering director appointments, the Board shall assess and document its consideration of possible conflicts of interest among its members, including but not limited to personal relationships, business relationships and common directorships among its members or proposed members.

-- 4.10 Appointments shall not proceed where possible conflicts of interest may emerge which are significant to the overall work of the Board. - 4.11 Directors shall not participate in any decision making/discussion where a reasonably perceived potential conflict of interest exists. - 4.12 Institutions shall review board membership at least once every three years.
+Factors that shall be covered in such a submission include the degree to which the directorships held are with respect to companies actively trading, the degree of complexity of the operation of such companies and whether such companies are part of a group.
+The time commitments required by non-executive directors in the reinsurance sector is considerably lower than it is for example in credit institutions.
+The requirement to seek prior approval in the event of 5 directorships or more should be based on the types of directorships held as opposed to the number held.
+This would therefore recognise the different challenges for directorships in credit institutions in contrast to the reinsurance sector.
+4.7 16 Non-executive directors shall ensure that they have sufficient time available to fulfil their role and functions as a director of an institution.
+4.8 16 The Board shall also satisfy itself as to the appropriateness of the non- executive director to be a director.
+4.9 16 In considering director appointments, the Board shall assess and document its consideration of possible conflicts of interest among its members, including but not limited to personal relationships, business relationships and common directorships among its members or proposed members.
+4.10 17 Appointments shall not proceed where possible conflicts of interest may emerge which are significant to the overall work of the Board.
+4.11 17 Directors shall not participate in any decision making/discussion where a reasonably perceived potential conflict of interest exists.
+4.12 17 Institutions shall review board membership at least once every three years.
 Institutions shall formally review the membership of the Board of any person who is a member for nine years or more and it shall document its rationale for any continuance and so advise the Financial Regulator in writing.
 The frequency with which Board membership is renewed shall be documented.
 The renewal frequency shall consider the balance of experience and independence sought.
+5.0 Chairman 18 5.1 18 There shall be a Chairman appointed to the Board of every institution.
+5.2 18 The Chairman shall lead the Board, encourage critical discussions and challenge mindsets.
+In addition, the Chairman shall promote effective communication between executive and non-executive directors.